OskarSzafer/CLI-Copilot/README.md

     source ~/path/to/repository/copilot.zsh
     ```

-    _You can get your API-key on: https://aistudio.google.com/app/apikey_
+    _You can get your API-key from: https://aistudio.google.com/app/apikey_

-4. Start a new terminal sesion.
+4. Start a new terminal session.

 ## Requirements

-- Zsh v4.3.11 or later
+- Zsh>=4.3.11
-- Zsh-autosuggestions v0.7.0
+- Zsh-autosuggestions>=0.7.0
-- Python 3.9 or later
+- Python>=3.9

 ## Roadmap

-- Improvment of special character handling
+- [] Improve handling of special characters in autosuggestions
-- Resolving a conflict with the history widget
+- [] Resolve conflicts with the zsh history widget
-- Integration of open-source, local LLM
+- [] Integrate with open-source LLMs using Hugging Face Transformers